Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/plugins/owncloud.md

 ### official Marketplace

 The plugin can be found in the official [marketplace of ownCloud](https://marketplace.owncloud.com/apps/rds).
+[Read the official doc](https://doc.owncloud.com/server/admin_manual/installation/apps_management_installation.html), where you can find how to install a plugin.

 ### Manually